Dr Aoife Doyle

 BSc MPhil PhD

-Aoife lived and worked for two years in Mwanza, Tanzania (2007-8) and has experience working in Ethiopia, Ghana, Kenya, Nigeria, South Africa, and Sudan.
+Aoife lived and worked for two years in Mwanza, Tanzania (2007-8) and has experience working in Ethiopia, Ghana, Kenya, Nigeria, South Africa, Sudan, and Zimbabwe.

-Aoife co-organises a short course on Adolescent Health in Low and Middle Income Countries and teaches on the Extended Epidemiology (2007), Control of RTIs/STIs (3192) and AIDS (3174) in-house modules.
+Aoife co-organises a short course on Adolescent Health in Low and Middle Income Countries and teaches on Control of RTIs/STIs (3192) and AIDS (3174) in-house modules.
 She is also a tutor for the Epidemiology of communicable diseases (EP301) distance learning module.

 - External outcome evaluation of the Adolescents 360 intervention which aims to increase the use of modern contraceptives among 15-19 year old girls in Ethiopia, Tanzania, and Nigeria